-Board Certified Immigration Attorneys Suzanne E. Vazquez and Maud Poudat regularly defend clients before the Orlando Immigration Court.
-Additionally, they have experience representing clients at the Broward Transitional Center in Pompano Beach, the Miami Immigration Court and Krome (Miami).
+Deportation Defense Attorneys Suzanne E. Vazquez and Maud Poudat regularly defend clients before the Orlando Immigration Court.
+Both Maud and Suzanne are certified as experts in immigration law by the Florida Bar and they also have experience representing clients at the Broward Transitional Center in Pompano Beach, the Miami Immigration Court and Krome (Miami).

-Most of the clients they represent in removal proceedings are in removal proceedings as a result of:
+Most of the clients they defend from deportation are in removal proceedings as a result of:

 If you or a loved one find yourself in removal proceedings, you want the best representation possible because a noncitizen normally receives only one chance to prove that he or she should not be removed.
 You need a deportation defense attorney like Suzanne E. Vazquez or Maud Poudat, who will fight for you!
 The consequences of an order of removal can be severe.
 A noncitizen may not be able to return to the United States for 5 years to life.